exoad/stoat/README.md

 # Stoat

-**A language focused on dynamic, redundancy-free evaluation primarily designed to act as a versatile, easy-to-use configuration language.**
+**An opinionated programming language focused on dynamic, redundancy-free evaluation primarily designed to act as a versatile, easy-to-use configuration language.**

 ## "Hello World!" demo